mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Provides methods that are used by all parquet-based map models (for example [MapRegion](#T-ParquetClassLibrary-Maps-MapRegion 'ParquetClassLibrary.Maps.MapRegion') and [MapChunk](#T-ParquetClassLibrary-Maps-MapChunk 'ParquetClassLibrary.Maps.MapChunk'), but contrast [ChunkTypeGrid](#T-ParquetClassLibrary-Maps-ChunkTypeGrid 'ParquetClassLibrary.Maps.ChunkTypeGrid') which is not parquet-based).
+Provides methods that are used by all map models.

 <a name='M-ParquetClassLibrary-Maps-MapModel-#ctor-ParquetClassLibrary-Range{ParquetClassLibrary-ModelID},ParquetClassLibrary-ModelID,System-String,System-String,System-String,System-Int32-'></a>
 ### #ctor(inBounds,inID,inName,inDescription,inComment,inRevision) `constructor`